-The board believes students should respect school district property and assist in its preservation for future use by others.
+Students should respect school district property and assist in its preservation for future use by others.
 Students may be assessed fines, charges, or fees for damage beyond normal wear to the materials needed in a course, for overdue school materials, or for misuse of school property.
 The charges shall not exceed the actual cost of the materials or equipment that is damaged.